dilanbhalla/security-advisories/reviews/gitlabhook-502.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*OS Command Injection*<br><br>No fix is currently available for this vulnerability.
+*OS Command Injection*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 gitlabhook OS Command Injection
 <br><br>• Affected Versions: *